Before You Begin

 - You want to route orders to your own fulfillment center if Deliverr is out of stock.

 - You want certain orders for certain locations (such as international orders) to route to your own fulfillment center, and the rest to route to Deliverr.
+Read our article Create an international shipping profile in Shopify after you have finished this article for more instructions.

 - You have a large amount of back-orders to import.
 Please contact Deliverr's support team first for more specific instructions on backorders.